zhangx1923/-QuQ-/README.md

 ### About Configuration Files

 ### Design Your Own Code
+Create a new file in *UserCode* folder and name it *\*\*.py*.
+Please note that you must import *header.py* so that you can get the support of QuanSim. the name of the function shouldn't be same with any existing funciton.

 ## Development Plan
 We should point out that there are still some features that haven't been developed yet: